jhoodsmith/blog-source/content/posts/modify-hugo-theme.md

 ## Steps {#steps}

-### Replace front-matter key {#replace-front-matter-key}
+### Overwriting the Hugo .Summary page variable {#overwriting-the-hugo-dot-summary-page-variable}

+The Hugo page variable `.Summary` is used in index pages and contains a shortened or summarised version of a post.
+If not set explicitly, Hugo will equate it to the first 70 words of the page content.
+I have decided to always set it explicitly, and I want it inserted at the top of each post (as is done on this page you are reading).

-In line with the ox-hugo [instructions](https://ox-hugo.scripter.co/doc/replace-front-matter-keys/), we add the following to the top of our Org source:
+I start by adding the following line to the top of my Org source:

 ```markdown
 #+hugo_front_matter_key_replace: description>summary
 ```

-This ensures that the value of the Hugo `.Summary` variable equates to the Org `Descriptio` meta data.
+As explained [here](https://ox-hugo.scripter.co/doc/replace-front-matter-keys/), this ensures that the value of the Hugo `.Summary` variable is matched to the Org meta data `Description`.

-In each post we specify the value of `Description` in its own drawer:
+In my Org source I can then add a  `Description` drawer to each post.

 ```org
 ** TODO Tweaking a Hugo theme                                      :hugo:org: